AnyLog-co/documentation/training/Overview.md

  Prior to the guided tour, it is recommended to review the following documents:
  * [Getting Started](../getting%20started.md) - An overview of the network, nodes types, deployment, metadata and commands.
+ * [The Local Dictionary](../dictionary.md) - Using the nodes's local dictionary.
+ * [Connecting Nodes](../examples/Connecting%20Nodes.md) - Configuring nodes to participate in the network and communicate with 3rd parties apps.
  * [Session I](Session%20I%20(Demo).md) - This document lists the basic commands that are demonstrated in this training session.
- * [Connecting Nodes](../examples/Connecting%20Nodes.md) - Configuring nodes to participate in the network and communicate with 3rd parties apps.

 The presentation in this session reviews the following:

     1. The nodes types